Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/07_finishing-up.md

 ![](img/start_button_shortcut.png)

-Now when the start button appears, you can either click it or press :kbd:`Enter` to start the game.
+Now when the start button appears, you can either click it or press `Enter` to start the game.

 And with that, you completed your first 2D game in Pandemonium.